Jaden Schwartz Game Preview: Kraken vs. Canucks

 Schwartz Season Stats Insights

-- In 18 games this season, Schwartz has a plus-minus rating of -7, while averaging 17:42 on the ice per game.

-- In seven of 18 games this year, Schwartz has scored a goal, and he has one game with multiple goals.

-- Schwartz has a point in 12 of 18 games this season, with multiple points in three of them.
+- Schwartz has scored a goal in seven of 21 games this season, netting multiple goals in one of them.

-- Schwartz's implied probability to go over his point total is 53.5% based on the odds.
+- Schwartz has a point in 12 games this season (out of 21), including multiple points three times.

+- Schwartz's odds on his points prop carry an implied probability of 54.5% that he goes over.

-- There is an implied probability of 32.3% of Schwartz going over his assist prop bet, considering the moneyline odds.
+- Schwartz has an implied probability of 35.7% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.